kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_10_spicing_it_up.md

 Chapter 11 is about **"The Feedback Loop"** — how to guide your partner without hurting egos, and how to keep improving together for years.

 Learn to talk, and you'll never stop growing. 🗣️

+---

+## Quiz

+Question: Can variety and experimentation improve intimacy in long-term relationships?
+Answer: Yes

+Question: Is it healthy for couples to explore new things together?
+Answer: Yes

+Question: Should both partners be comfortable with any new activities they try?
+Answer: Yes

+Question: Can trying different positions or locations add excitement?
+Answer: Yes

+Question: Is it important to keep intimacy fun and playful?
+Answer: Yes